-Jaguars coach Urban Meyer apologizes for being ‘just stupid’
+Jaguars’ Meyer apologizes for ‘just stupid’ actions in video

 JACKSONVILLE, Fla.
-(AP) — Jacksonville Jaguars coach Urban Meyer apologized to his family, his team and owner Shad Khan for “being a distraction” after a video surfaced over the weekend showing a young woman dancing close to his lap.
+(AP) — Jacksonville Jaguars coach Urban Meyer apologized to his family, his team and owner Shad Khan for actions he called “just stupid.”

+A video surfaced Saturday night showing a woman dancing close to Meyer’s lap, a clip that quickly went viral and made headlines across the country.
+Another video appears to show Meyer touching the woman’s behind.

 Meyer called a team meeting Monday and vowed to “own it,” the motto he uses daily and has plastered all around the Jaguars facility.

-“I just apologized to the team and staff for being a distraction,” Meyer said.
+“I just apologized to the team and staff for being a distraction,” Meyer told reporters afterward.
 “Just stupid and so I explained everything that happened and owned it.
 Just stupid.
-Should not have myself in that kind of position.”
+Should not have put myself in that kind of position.”

-Meyer didn’t fly back with his team following Jacksonville’s 24-21 loss at Cincinnati on Thursday night.
-He remained in Ohio to see family members and went to dinner Friday at his restaurant/bar in Columbus, Urban Meyer’s Pint House.
+Meyer didn’t fly back with his winless team following Jacksonville’s 24-21 loss at Cincinnati on Thursday night.
+The three-time collegiate national championship-winning coach remained in his home state of Ohio to see family members and went to dinner Friday at his restaurant/bar in Columbus, Urban Meyer’s Pint House.

 “I stayed to see the grandkids and we all went to the dinner that night,” he said.
-“There was a big group next our restaurant and they wanted me to come over and take pictures, and I did.
+“There was a big group next to our restaurant and they wanted me to come over and take pictures, and I did.
 They were trying to pull me out on the dance floor, screwing around, and I should have left.”

-The 9-second video of Meyer and the woman went viral Saturday night.
+The 9-second video showed a young blond woman dancing between the 57-year-old Meyer’s legs as he was sitting on a bar stool.

 “I’ve always been so defensive of (my players),” he said.
 “I remember when (rookie quarterback) Trevor (Lawrence) told me he was going to go to Vegas for his bachelor party.
 I was just like, ’My gosh, man, be careful and surround yourself because I’ve seen this happen.’